elblogbruno/SpotDownloader/README.md

 ![alt text](https://raw.githubusercontent.com/elblogbruno/SpotDownloader/master/SpotifyLogo.png)

 This a sample and easy to use app in python that downloads all you music in .MP3 from a given spotify playlist!
-Simply pass your username , playlist url , and get all your songs in high quality .MP3!
+Simply pass your username , playlist url , and get all your songs in high quality .MP3 or .aac or .webm or...!

 ## How to install
 To install the program, fire up your linux distributed machine and run this command.